farhiongit/Ctemplates/README.md

 ## Lists
 This container represents a strongly typed list of objects that can be accessed by index.

 ### Type
 LIST(*T*), where *T* denotes the type contained in the list.

 The type is denoted as *L* below.

 ### Elements
 Elements are place-holders of values of type *T*.
-Thoses eleemnts allow to navigate through the container.
+Thoses elements allow to navigate through the container.
 #### Element type
 LNODE(*T*)